heangly/Vanilla-JS-Projects/E-Commerce/README.md

 - Modifying the price, images, titles of items

 What are technologies?
-- Node Js Sever
+- Node Js Server (Host on local machine)
-- Vanilla JS
+- Node JS Server will listen for request and generate dynamic HTML to the website
+- File-based data store (database)
+- Node package json, express, nodemon